kubernetes/website/content/zh-cn/docs/concepts/overview/working-with-objects/names.md

 <!--
 The server may generate a name when `generateName` is provided instead of `name` in a resource create request.
 When `generateName` is used, the provided value is used as a name prefix, which server appends a generated suffix to.
-Even though the name is generated, it may conflict with existing names resulting in a HTTP 409 resopnse.
+Even though the name is generated, it may conflict with existing names resulting in a HTTP 409 response.
 This became far less likely to happen in Kubernetes v1.31 and later, since the server will make up to 8 attempt to generate a unique name before returning a HTTP 409 response.
 -->